blender/blender/doc/python_api/rst/info_quickstart.rst

 =====

 Blender defines a number of Python types but also uses Python native types.

-Blender's Python API can be split up into 3 categories.
+Blender's Python API can be split up into three categories.

 Native Types